 Repeat DWI offenders, as well as first-time offenders arrested at 0.16 and above alcohol-concentration level, must use ignition interlock in order to regain legal driving privileges or face at least one year without a driver’s license.
 Offenders with three or more offenses are required to use interlock for three to six years, or they will never regain driving privileges.

 Tips to Prevent Drunk Driving

 - Plan for a sober ride – designate a sober driver, use a cab/public transportation or stay at the location of the celebration.

 - Offer to be a designated driver or be available to pick up a loved one anytime, anywhere.

 - Buckle up – the best defense against a drunk driver.

 - Report drunk driving – call 911 when witnessing impaired driving behavior.
 Be prepared to provide location, license plate number and observed dangerous behavior.

 About the Minnesota Department Public Safety

-Motorcycle safety is a component of Toward Zero Deaths (TZD), the state’s primary road safety initiative.
+OTS is an anchoring partner of the state’s Toward Zero Deaths (TZD) traffic safety initiative.
 A primary vision of the TZD program is to create a safe driving culture in Minnesota in which motorists support a goal of zero road fatalities by practicing and promoting safe and smart driving behavior.
 TZD focuses on the application of four strategic areas to reduce crashes – education, enforcement, engineering and emergency trauma response.